New long-range MG 5 EV does 250 miles on a charge

-Electric MG 5 EV estate arrives in showrooms with 214-mile range and 578-litre boot
+Electric MG 5 EV estate with increased range costs £2,000 more than base model

 - 578-litre boot

-Billed as a less expensive alternative to mainstream electric models like the Volkswagen ID.3 and Kia e-Niro, the MG 5 has a range of up to 214 miles on a charge, which increases to 276 miles in 'City' driving.
-According to MG, the 5 EV's powertrain has an efficiency of 3.6 miles/kWh.
+Billed as a less expensive alternative to mainstream electric models like the Volkswagen ID.3 and Kia e-Niro, this new version of the MG 5 has a bigger battery than the model available from launch, resulting in a range of up to 250 miles on a charge instead of the 214-mile range of the base model.

 2020 MG 5 EV estate - performance, electric motor and charging

 The MG 5 EV is a restyled version of the Roewe Ei5 estate that's currently sold in China.
-It uses a 52.5kWh battery and a 154bhp electric motor to drive the front wheels.
-Performance is brisk, with a 0-60mph time of just over eight seconds.
+The long-range model uses a 61.1kWh battery and a 154bhp electric motor to drive the front wheels.
+Performance is brisk, with a 0-60mph time of 7.3 seconds and a top speed of 115mph.
+The base model can complete the same sprint in just over eight seconds.

 Practicality and boot space

 According to MG, placing the car’s battery in the floor helps to maximise interior space, and offers plenty of head and legroom for rear passengers, even when sitting behind a tall driver.

 Boot space remains unaltered in the new long-range model, and is an impressive 578 litres behind the rear seats, which is not far off the 581 litres of the Toyota Corolla Touring Sports hybrid.
 In the MG it extends to 1,456 litres with the seats folded down.

 Rear-seat passengers are well catered for with decent headroom and plenty of legroom, even if sitting behind a tall driver.
 In addition, front-seat passengers in the long-range variant benefit from six-way adjustable driver’s and four-way adjustable passenger seats